The department has a team of highly motivated, innovative English specialists.

 Mrs R. Robertson – Head of Department

-Miss L. Bicker – Second in Department & Teacher of English
+Miss L. Bicker – Second in Department, Teacher of English and Whole school Lead Practitioner

-Mrs M. Cookson – ITT Co-ordinator and teacher of English
+Mrs M. Cookson – Teacher of English, ITT Co-ordinator and ECT Induction mentor

-Mr P. Stuchberry – Teacher of English and Head of Year
+Mr P. Stuchberry – Teacher of English, Head of Year and Student Experience Champion

 Mrs L. Topping – Teacher of English

-Mr C. Burke – Teacher of English and SMSC Co-ordinator
+Mr C. Burke – Teacher of English and Literacy Co-ordinator

 The philosophy of the English Department is to encourage our learners to enjoy the English language, to be enthusiastic about their lessons and, therefore, to progress in their learning.
 English and literacy is at the heart of all subjects, which is the reason the department encourages and builds on skills to aid literacy development in all the subject areas.